BTCElectrician/ohmni-oracle-v3/README.md

         *   If AI processing or JSON parsing ultimately fails, an `ai_processing_failed` status file is created (potentially with the raw AI response).
     *   **Metadata Validation (`schemas/metadata.py`):** Validates `DRAWING_METADATA` if present in the parsed JSON.
     *   **Data Normalization (`services/normalizers.py`):**
-        *   If the parsed JSON corresponds to specific types (e.g., panel schedules, mechanical schedules, plumbing schedules), normalization functions are applied to standardize field names and data formats.
+        *   If the parsed JSON corresponds to specific types (e.g., panel schedules, mechanical schedules, plumbing schedules, fire alarm systems), normalization functions are applied to standardize field names and data formats.
     *   **Save Output (`services/storage_service.py`):**
         *   Saves the structured (and normalized) JSON data to a `_structured.json` file.
         *   Uses `aiofiles` for asynchronous file operations.